 The truth is, we make a living from our filmmaking equipment.
 Our families have a better quality of life when we choose better video gear.
-Which is important for us especially because hey, we’re the Digital Filmmaker crew (our video production company is called Video Dads).
+Which is important for us especially because hey, we’re the Digital Filmmaker crew.
 Honestly, we wouldn’t be doing this if it didn’t pay the bills.
 No matter how amazing this work is.

 So if we make a living with our filmmaking equipment, do we buy the gear that the industry favors, so we can rent out our stuff to other producers?
 Or do we buy the equipment that our clients ask for?

 We choose the video production gear that will allow us to make the best possible videos, with the least amount of headaches.

 Imagine a continuum of equipment from left to right.
 On the far left is Cheap and Simple, and with Inferior Results.
 On the far right is Expensive and Complex, but with Superior Results.

 Yes, you absolutely can shoot a documentary on an iPhone, but it will be a pain to achieve the kind of results that a real video camera can do natively.
 You can also get a consumer camcorder, but even if you buy the best camcorder money can buy, the results will still look like a camcorder.

 Moving down the continuum, you can get a DSLR for that silky filmic look at 24 frames per second, and with the camera being so small and affordable, you'll be able to capture a lot of footage quickly.
 But without a lot of accessories, attachments, hacks and rigging, you may not be able to consistently capture good audio and usable video.

 So we come to the digital cinema camera, specifically the Canon Cinema Cameras, notably the Canon C100 and Canon C200.